Cal Guardsmen provide medical aid to COVID-19 hotspot

 |0

-This work, Cal Guardsmen provide medical aid to COVID-19 hotspot [Image 3 of 3], by TSgt Julianne Showalter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Cal Guardsmen provide medical aid to COVID-19 hotspot, by TSgt Julianne Showalter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT